AlexWiebe/Outsourced-Biodiversity-Loss/README.md

 Here, we provide information to assess and replicate our analysis.

-# Overview
+## Overview

 Four main components to this analysis.
 All scripts noted below can be found in the /scripts/ folder of this repo.

-## 1/ Data cleaning.
+### 1/ Data cleaning

 We use a number of scripts to modify datasets before using them in analyses.
 These scripts pertain to aggregating data for computational efficiency, managing and cleaning range maps, and doing basic alterations of datasets.

 [OBL_addPlantationMasks.R]